-Parks and open spaces are free and a leisure activity that everyone can enjoy.
-A reduced standard will have an impact on all users.
+Country parks and open spaces that the rangers look after are free and are used as a leisure activity that everyone can enjoy.
+Standards of these spaces will reduce, and some may be closed and will have an impact on all users.